-NOTE 11 - SUBSEQUENT EVENT NOTE DISCLOSURE
+NOTE 10 - SUBSEQUENT EVENT NOTE DISCLOSURE

 Central Valley Ambulance Authority relies greatly on the passing of the Skagit County Medic One Levy.
 This levy expired December 31, 2012.
 The Skagit County EMS Commission and Skagit County Board of Commissioners asked the voters of Skagit County for a renewal levy in the amount of \$.375 per assessed thousand.
-The levy passed.
-The passing of this levy is essential to the operation of Central Valley Ambulance Authority as the Medic One Levy contributes a minimum of \$1,556,520 to the operations of the our organization.
+The six-year levy passed and will expire December 31, 2018.
+This levy is essential to the operation of Central Valley Ambulance Authority as the Medic One Levy contributes a minimum of \$2,381,470.98 to the operations of the our organization.